DM-GY-9103-2024F-H/WK10/README.md

-# Week G
+# Week 10

-ML review, Ingredients for ML models, Intro to Neural Networks
+More PCA and train/test splits, ML review, Intro to Neural Networks